-India is one of the latest countries to introduce comprehensive cybersecurity frameworks, with the goal of combating growing cybersecurity challenges in the country, which experienced 1.4 million incidents in 2021 and 212,000 incidents in the first two months of 2022 alone.
+India is one of the latest countries to introduce comprehensive cybersecurity guidelines, with the goal of combating growing cybersecurity challenges in the country, which experienced 1.4 million incidents in 2021 and 212,000 incidents in the first two months of 2022 alone.

 In response to these mounting cyber crimes, the Indian Computer Emergency Response Team (CERT-In) issued a new directive around cybersecurity initiatives and incident notification requirements on April 28, 2022.
 The directive included a compliance deadline of June 27, 2022 for most government and private agencies, with an extended deadline of September 25, 2022 for micro, small, and medium enterprises as well as data centers, cloud service providers, and VPN service providers.